ThomasFergy/ALICE-QGP-Analysis/README.md

 ## Instructions

 ### MACROS
-Contains root macros which can be executed using `root MacroName.C` or at a root prompt using `.x MacroName.C`.
+Contains ROOT macros which can be executed using `root MacroName.C` or at a root prompt using `.x MacroName.C`.

 ### lib
 Contains root libraries for use in macros or independently using `.L LibName.cpp` at a root prompt.
+They need to be compiled before they will work with the MACROS that require them.
 They can be compiled together using `python3 lib_compile.py`.

 ### data
 Contains all data relevant for running code in `lib` and `MACROS`.
-The relevant analaysis results root files are found in `data/V0/AnalysisResults.root` and `data/V0MC/AnalysisResults.root`.
-The AO2D.root file should also be within `data/` but it is exculuded from github due to the large filesize.
+The relevant data or MC files are found in `data/V0Data/` and `data/V0MC/`.

+### scripts
+Contains any scripts used for batch tasks.

+### output
+Ideally all code that produce usefull data should store it here in a sensible subfolder.